West Virginia’s Will Grier is a pro. He just happens to be in college.

 “We never got a clinical diagnosis, but in hindsight, he struggled mighty with that.
 If he wasn't depressed, he certainly had a lot of symptoms of it,” Grier’s father Chad said.

 “I think if affected him as a man.
 I think going through that made him mature in ways most kids his age don’t have to.
-He had to deal with a lot of criticism from people who didn’t understand … he owned it, he dealt with the consequences and moved on.
+He had to deal with a lot of criticism from people who didn’t understand. . . .
+He owned it, he dealt with the consequences and moved on.
 That’s about as great a life lesson as he could ever have learned.”

-Whatever level of notoriety or fame Grier has seen in his career, it’s nothing compared to his younger brothers.
+Whatever level of notoriety or fame Grier has seen in his career, it’s nothing compared with his younger brothers.

 Nash Grier, 20, first made a name for himself as a teen on the now-defunct video platform Vine, viral stardom he parlayed into a career as a digital influencer with 9.9 million Instagram followers.
-Little brother Hayes, 18, has 5.5 million Instagram followers and became the youngest ever male contestant on “Dancing With The Stars” in 2015 — the same year Will was thrust into the spotlight.
+Little brother Hayes, 18, has 5.5 million Instagram followers and became the youngest-ever male contestant on “Dancing With The Stars” in 2015 — the same year Will was thrust into the spotlight.

 Chad likes to tell of the time the family was in Times Square after Will was named Parade magazine’s player of the year as a high school senior and the family was mobbed.